ExhibitionsPast ExhibitionsPast Tense by Jack Persekian

 Jack Persekian

 Jerusalem’s landscape, as we know it today, is merely a surface layer, a slice in a long, tumultuous history that has witnessed a succession of takeovers by people and civilizations from the preceding ones.
-Yet, Jack Persekian presents in this project scenes from the city by superimposing an additional layer – a photograph taken today of the same location, shot from the same spot and angle, over that taken by a photographer some one hundred years ago.
+Yet, Jack Persekian presents in his project ‘Past Tense,’ scenes from the city by superimposing an additional layer – a photograph taken today of the same location, shot from the same spot and angle, over that taken by a photographer some one hundred years ago.
 Moving between two distinct times allows us to study and compare the changes that occurred over time.
 In this project, he examines the landscape and forces at play then, now, and, possibly, in the future.

 Persekian digs through accumulated layers of history carried in these photographs, unearthing the details of the city, and the lives of its people and places.
 In a reverse process, he reconstructs its history taking the past as a starting point as he navigates his way to the present.
 Persekian does not get rid of the present layer, as usually is the case in archaeological excavations, but rather preserves it as an essential layer and a point of return in the interpretations and analysis process.